open-telemetry/community/guides/README.md

 # OpenTelemetry Guidebooks

-This directory contains a collection of guides meant for new contributors, maintainers, and community members.
+This directory contains a collection of guides meant for contributors, maintainers, and community members.
 These guides are meant to help you get started, answer common questions, and provide best practices for being a part of the OpenTelemetry community.
 These should be considered a living resource, and